gadicc/meteor-reactive-window/README.md

 The start of some reactive helpers to work with screen size, etc.

-To use: `meteor add gadicc:reactive-window` in your project folder.
+To use: `meteor add gadicohen:reactive-window` in your project folder.

 ## In JavaScript: